 Office and administrative supplies may be purchased from the University Bookstore using the PCard.

-If a department desires to purchase a state contract item from a non-state contract source, they must provide the Purchasing Department with the state contract, description and cost of item with the requisition.
+If a department desires to purchase a state contract item from a non-state contract source, they must provide the Procurement Services Department with the state contract, description and cost of item with the requisition.

 Information of the items on state contract can be found at: http://www.pandc.nc.gov/default.aspx